paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-099-north-korea-sanctions-and-policy-enhancement.md

   (D) is owned or controlled by a financial institution described in subparagraph (A), (B), or (C), regardless of location.

+(13) **North Korean person** — The term ‘North Korean person’ means—

+  (A) a North Korean citizen or national; or

+  (B) an entity owned or controlled by the Government of North Korea or by a North Korean citizen or national.

-(12) **Significant activities undermining cybersecurity** — The term “significant activities undermining cybersecurity” includes—
+(14) **Significant activities undermining cybersecurity** — The term “significant activities undermining cybersecurity” includes—

   (A) significant efforts to—